Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Datasets and Benchmarks

-\textbf{BindingDB.} Launched in 2000 and updated weekly as a web-accessible database, BindingDB \citep{liu2007, gilson2016} collects protein-compound pairs with associated affinity data primarily from scientific articles and, increasingly, patents.
+\xhdr{BindingDB} Launched in 2000 and updated weekly as a web-accessible database, BindingDB \citep{liu2007, gilson2016} collects protein-compound pairs with associated affinity data primarily from scientific articles and, increasingly, patents.
 It also accepts direct deposition of binding data by users.
 Newly curated data from these original sources are checked by BindingDB staff to ensure reliability.
-Additionally, it integrates complexes with affinity measurements from PubChem \citep{wang2009pubchem}, ChEMBL \citep{bento2014chembl}, PDSP Ki \citep{roth2000}, and CSAR \citep{carlson2011call}, allowing users to access all the data through the unified interface of BindingDB \citep{gilson2016}.
-There are two important differences between BindingDB and other large binding affinity datasets such as PDBbind and Binding MOAD.
+Additionally, it integrates complexes with affinity measurements from PubChem \citep{wang2009pubchem}, ChEMBL \citep{bento2014chembl}, PDSP Ki \citep{roth2000}, and CSAR \citep{carlson2011call}, allowing users to access the data through the unified interface of BindingDB \citep{gilson2016}.
+There are two important differences between BindingDB and other large binding affinity datasets, such as PDBbind and Binding MOAD.
 First, although most binding data are experimentally determined, BindingDB contains some complexes that are computationally generated with clear labels.
 Secondly and more importantly, only a fraction of BindingDB's affinity data has associated structures.
 In fact, according to their website, there are 2,291 protein-ligand crystal structures available in BindingDB with 100\% sequence identity and 5,816 crystal structures with protein sequence identity as low as 85\%.
-The variety of data sources and the aforementioned differences between BindingDB and other databases make it the largest protein-ligand binding affinity database in terms of the number of complexes.
+As such, BindingDB is a protein-ligand binding affinity database with the largest number of complexes.